Convallaria majalis L.

 Bloom Time: Late spring

-Convallaria majalis is a rhizomatous perennial up to 12 inches (30 cm) tall, forming extensive colonies.
-The stem grow with 1 or 2 leaves up to 10 inches (25 cm) long.
+Convallaria majalis is a rhizomatous perennial that grows up to 12 inches (30 cm) tall, forming extensive colonies.
+The stem grows with 1 or 2 up to 10 inches (25 cm) long leaves.
 Flowering stems have 2 leaves and a raceme of 5 to 15 flowers on the stem apex.
-The sweetly scented flowers are white (rarely pink), bell-shaped, up to 0.4 inch (1 cm) in diameter.
-Flowering is in late spring.
-The fruit is a small, orange-red berry up to 0.28 inch (7 mm) in diameter.
+The sweetly scented flowers are white (rarely pink), bell-shaped, up to 0.4 inches (1 cm) in diameter, and appear in late spring.
+The fruit is a small, orange-red berry up to 0.28 inches (7 mm) in diameter.

 How to Grow and Care

 Despite its temperamental reputation, Lily of the Valley is easy to grow if you buy it ready potted in spring.
-Dried crowns take ages to get going and do not always survive and it may also prove difficult to establish chunks supplied by friends.
-In both cases, pot up the crowns separately in loam-based compost, water well and allow them to establish for a year before planting out.
+Dried crowns take ages to get going and do not always survive, and it may also prove difficult to establish chunks supplied by friends.
+In both cases, pot up the crowns separately in a loam-based compost, water well, and allow them to establish for a year before planting out.
 (You can do the same in midwinter, forcing the crowns for an early show indoors.)

 At planting time, work in some humus, good garden compost, or, even better, leafmould.
 Spread out any underground stems and cover with just a couple of inches of the planting mixture.
 Mulch well with leafmould.
 If you find that flowering is poor, an occasional dose of high-potash organic liquid feed may help.